on3snowysnowman/Tundra/README.md

 ## Project Goals

-TUNDRA is *not* intended to be the next Unity — it's a hands-on educational project.
+TUNDRA is *not* intended to be the next Unity, it's a hands-on educational project.
 The engine is currently under active development, though progress may be intermittent as I balance school (Computer Engineering) with coding.